As U.S. coronavirus cases soar toward 200,000 a day, holiday travel is surging

 Those set to travel anyway are taking precautions — and worrying.

-Tiana Camacho, a 29-year-old voice actor in Burbank, Calif., is preparing to fly Sunday to Boise for a medical procedure.
-She’s donating urgently-needed stem cells to a leukemia patient, she said, and found that facilities in California were all booked up.
+Tiana Camacho, a 29-year-old voice actor in Burbank, Calif., is preparing to fly on Sunday to Boise for a medical procedure.
+She’s donating urgently needed stem cells to a leukemia patient, she said, and found that facilities in California were booked.

-She will head out wearing both an N95 mask and a face shield, she said — “doubling up on protection because I really think that I need it because of how insane everything is,” she said.
-She was thinking Saturday about the videos she had seen on Twitter of airports packed with Thanksgiving week crowds.
+She will head out wearing a mask and a face shield, she said — “doubling up on protection because I really think that I need it because of how insane everything is,” she said.
+She was thinking Saturday about the videos she had seen on Twitter of airports packed with holiday crowds.

 She wishes people wouldn’t travel, “putting everyone at risk,” unless they absolutely have to.
-“If this wasn’t a life or death situation, I wouldn’t be flying out,” she said.
+“If this wasn’t a life-or-death situation, I wouldn’t be flying out,” she said.
 “I’d be staying home.”